bright/new-www/content/our-areas/zebra-technologies-integrations.md

     testimonials_company: AppAdvisors GmbH
 show_team: false
 ---
-## Hire a team that builds software around your needs — fully integrated with Zebra devices
+## hire a team that builds software around your needs — fully integrated with Zebra devices

 If off-the-shelf worked, you wouldn’t be here.
 With 13+ years of experience, we build what actually works.